Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-{% include requirement/MUST id="dotnet-params-complex" %} use _options_ parameter pattern for complex service methods.
+{% include requirement/MUST id="dotnet-params-complex" %} use the _options_ parameter pattern for complex service methods.

-{% include requirement/MAY id="dotnet-params-complex" %} use _options_ parameter pattern for simple service methods that you expect to `grow` in the future.
+{% include requirement/MAY id="dotnet-params-complex" %} use the _options_ parameter pattern for simple service methods that you expect to `grow` in the future.

 {% include requirement/MAY id="dotnet-params-complex" %} add simple overloads of methods using the _options_ parameter pattern.